Our vision

 - The government should ensure HMRC has the information and capacity to tackle tax avoidance.
 Alongside extra HMRC funding to investigate tax avoidance, this would raise £2.8 billion.

-- The existing non domicile system should also be replaced with a domicile pathway.
+- The existing non-domicile system should also be replaced with a domicile pathway.
 This would reduce the time individuals can stay in the UK without paying tax on their full income, raising £2.19 billion.

 - Taken together, these measures would raise £5.59 billion.